- What Is Proton Therapy?

 How Proton Therapy Effectively Treats Pediatric Cancer

 Generally, cancer in children is treated with traditional radiation, chemotherapy or surgery – or a combination of the three.
 And while traditional radiation can go a long way in defeating pediatric cancer, it can also result in harmful side effects for growing children.
-These risks include developmental delays, hormone deficiencies, effects on bone and muscle tissue, and hearing loss or damage to salivary glands when pediatric cancer is located in the head or neck.
+These risks include developmental delays, hormone deficiencies, effects on bone and muscle tissue, and hearing loss or damage to salivary glands.

 Types of pediatric cancer treated with proton therapy include: